Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Rossby waves on an equatorial beta-plane

 the same equation that governs a quantum harmonic oscillator.
 The solutions that decay as $y \to \pm \infty$ may be written using the Hermite polynomials $H_n(\xi)$ as

 The dispersion relation $A^{-1/2} B = 2 n+1$ for $n=-1,0,1,2,\ldots$ gives a cubic equation for $\freq$,

 The Rossby wave branch of solutions is characterised by $n \ge 1$ and $0 < - \freq/ k \ll 1$.
-The other two roots give inertia-gravity waves with $|\freq| \ge |k|$.
+The other two roots give inertia-gravity waves with $|\freq| \ge 1$ (the dimensionless inertial frequency).
 The cases $n=0$ and $n=-1$ give the Yanai and Kelvin waves respectively.
-Figure~\ref{fig:eqwaves} shows these different branches of the dispersion relation, all of which represent trapped waves localised within a few deformation radii of the equator.
-The inertia-gravity, Yanai and Kelvin wave branches all enter the super-interial frequency regime $\omega \ge f$, and so do not exist in quasi-geostrophic theory.
+Figure~\ref{fig:eqwaves} shows these different branches of the dispersion relation, all of which represent trapped waves localised within a few equatorial deformation scales $\Leq$ of the equator.
+The inertia-gravity, Yanai, and Kelvin wave branches all exceed the inertial frequency $|\omega| =1$, and so do not exist in QG theory.
+The mechanism responsible for setting the direction of equatorial jet in the shallow water models is expected to lie within QG theory, so we only consider the Rossby waves in the remainder of this paper.